 A big advantage surf rods have over trolling rods is that they can be used from the coastline to catch saltwater fish rather than from a boat.
 Thanks to the added casting capability, that means anglers can also walk up and down the shore too.

 Ice Fishing Rods

-Ice fishing rods are the smallest rod type on this list and usually range between 2 and 3 feet in length.
+Ice fishing rods are the smallest and shortest rod type on this list and usually range between 2 and 3 feet in length.
 In terms of shape, they are similar to spinning rods, only uniquely designed to fish through holes on frozen lakes, rivers, or streams, meaning they’re very unlikely to be used outside of the winter months.

 Simple in nature, ice fishing rods aren’t particularly feature-rich.
 Incorporating fewer guides than other rod types, they often have carved wooden handles instead of long foam or cork extensions.
 They’re also more sensitive too.

 Incredibly durable, ice fishing rods have thinner tips than standard poles.
 This allows anglers to feel the bite of the fish more and is important given the ice’s compromise in visibility.
 Unlike other rod types, they can also be used without reels.
 This lowers the overall cost of this angling set up.

 One distinct disadvantage of this rod type is that it limits anglers to a very specific technique.
 To fish on ice, you’re going to have to be much more careful than you would on a flowing river.
 That means ensuring the ice is thick enough to hold your footing.

 Aside from their visual and practical characteristics, rods also have differences in terms of their construction, power, and action.
 Understanding what these things mean and how they apply to each rod type can help individual anglers better identify what they need.